raganwald/javascript-allonge/manuscript/markdown/References and Rebinding/modules.md

 ### transient let

-In the section on [let and Var](#let), we learned that we can create a new environment any time we want by combining a function definition with a function invocation, to whit:
+In the section on [let and Var](#let), we learned that we can create a new environment any time we want by combining a function definition with a function invocation, to wit:

     (function () {
       //